 Creating a course, and marketing it, isn’t for the faint of heart.

-Giving up before you get started and giving up in the middle of the process, are sadly all too common.
-It might seem that things are not moving along enough for you, but you just need to keep going and not give up.
+Giving up before you get started and giving up in the middle of the process is sadly all too common.
+It might seem things are not moving along enough for you, but you must keep going and not give up.

 That’s the only way to build a successful online course and not succumb to one of the reasons online course creators fail.

-Finally, one of the last things you need to understand when you’re creating your course is that you need to have a clear result that you want your student to achieve.
+Finally, one of the last things you need to understand when creating your course is to have a clear result you want your students to achieve.

 This gives a more defined result that people can understand.
-If you have a really vague open result its not going catch peoples attention and in most cases turn people off.
+If you have a vague open result, it will not catch people’s attention and, in most cases, turn people off.

 Build Your Course!